matpri/idea-dash-italy/docs/user-guide.md

 ## Comparison Plots
 In addition to showcasing the data per model there are 2 additional tabs available for comparison plots.
 First, the Power Systems tab colates data from models that are part of the Power Systems profile (\<LIST of MODELS\>), this tab has Power System specific plots showcasing the results from different models similar to scenarios.
 Second, a Generic Comparisson tab colates data from all models and showcases generic plots based on the naming of variables, if two or more models have the same variable name the plots will showcase the results from those models in one plot.

+## Save and Automatically Load
+To save your workspace, click the "Save" button in the toolbar.
+The workspace will be saved and you can load it in by uploading it in the local data section or by starting the program adding the '--datahandler' flag, i.e. `python main.py --datahandler=<path to file>` .
+This feature works well when less than 8 scenarios are loaded.
+If more than 8 scenarios are loaded, use `saver.py` script to save the workspace.
+Additionally, if you want to bypass having to load in data by using the interface, add the data you want to load into the `data` folder before starting the program.
+The data will be loaded automatically when the program starts.